cscart/docs/en/user_guide/look_and_feel/changing_attributes/change_image_size.rst

 .. note::

-    After changing these settings you will need to clear the thumbnail cache so that the thumbnails would be re-generated automatically.
-To do it, in the administration panel go to **Administration → Storage** and choose the **Clean up generated thumbnails** action.
+    After changing these settings you will need to re-generate thumbnails.
+To do it, go to **Administration → Storage → Clean up generated thumbnails**.

 ======================================
 Image Types and Corresponding Settings